Psmths/simple-ctf-host/README.md

 # simple-ctf-template
 A very simple template website for running a small CTF.
 Does not track scores, no accounts, etc. Initially created for a small educational university CTF to introduce students to this type of experience.
+Work in progress!

 ## Creating the Database Tables
 ```